When they are first introduced to soccer, many people ask whether a timeout can be called during a soccer game.

 Are There Timeouts in Youth Soccer?

 The question about whether youth soccer has timeouts is a more difficult one to answer.
-This is because the answer varies.
+This is because the answer varies depending on the organization that is running the game.

 However, you will still find there are some youth soccer games where timeouts are permitted.